deadc0de6/dotdrop/README.md

 $ ./dotdrop.sh --help
 ```

-When using a virtualenv, make sure to source the environment
+When using a virtualenv, make sure to source the environment before using dotdrop
-before using dotdrop:
 ```bash
 $ source env/bin/activate
 $ ./dotdrop.sh --help